MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 1. You understand what the **RAGFlow** does.
 2. You understand the inputs to the flow.
-3. You understand the steps the RAGFlow takes?
+3. You understand the steps the RAGFlow takes.

 Evaluate your flow with these queries: